 With the establishment of the Center’s Weatherhead Endowment in 1998, the Weatherhead Initiative in International Affairs began concurrently as an expression of the wish of the Weatherhead Foundation to encourage and support large-scale and groundbreaking research in the realm of international affairs.
-The Initiative promotes the integration of teams of faculty researchers seeking innovative answers to essential problems on transnational, global, and comparative national topics.
+The Initiative promotes the integration of teams of faculty researchers seeking innovative answers to essential problems on transnational, global, international, and comparative topics.

 All Harvard professors with continuing regular appointments are eligible to submit proposals.
 Faculty members from other research institutions in the United States or abroad can be on their research teams.
 Traditionally, the Center Director has appointed a Weatherhead Initiative Selection Committee to screen proposals and make recommendations to the Weatherhead Center Executive Committee.

-The Weatherhead Center awarded the first Weatherhead Initiative in International Affairs faculty grant in March 2000 to Professors Gary King of the Department of Government and Chris Murray of the School of Public Health.
+The Weatherhead Center awarded the first Weatherhead Initiative in International Affairs faculty grant in March 2000 to Professors Gary King of the Department of Government and Chris Murray of the Harvard School of Public Health.
 Their project, “Military Conflict as a Public Health Problem,” was launched in the 2000–2001 academic year.
 The goal of the project was to convince the public health, international relations, and statistical methodology communities of the benefits of treating military conflict as a public health problem.
 Some work on this problem had occurred in all three fields, but, with a few exceptions, the fields had generally operated in isolation.
 At the broadest level, the project tried to reorient several scholarly literatures, public policies, and action agendas rather than to produce a single scholarly product.
 During the course of the project, public-health scholars provided the critical expertise necessary to measure the new outcome variable of human misery.
 King and Murray discovered synergies among the three fields, including the extension of “case-control methodology” from public health to international relations.
 Collaboration between scholars in these areas also resulted in better conceptualizations of “human security” and better forecasts of global mortality levels.

 The second Weatherhead Initiative project, begun in 2001–2002, examined the role of identity—national, ethnic, religious, and otherwise—in international and domestic politics.
 “Identity as a Variable” was directed by Professors Alastair Iain Johnston and Yoshiko Herrera of the Department of Government, Professor Terry Martin of the Department of History, and Professor Rawi Abdelal of the Harvard Business School.
 With the concept of identity taking an increasingly prominent place in the social sciences, analysis of the development of social identities themselves has become an important focus of scholarly research.
 Scholars using social identities as the building blocks of social, political, and economic life have attempted to account for a number of discrete outcomes by treating identities as independent variables.
 The dominant implication of the vast literature on identity is that social identities are among the most important social facts of the world in which we live.
 The research team identified two sets of problems with social identity scholarship, namely conceptual issues and coordination gaps.
 They brought together scholars from a variety of disciplines and sub-disciplines in order to consider the conceptual and methodological issues associated with treating identity as a variable, explicitly seeking to solve some of the coordination problems that have impeded progress in identity scholarship.
-Finally, they developed content analysis software that allows for computer-aided quantitative content analysis in non-English languages including, for example, Russian and Chinese.
+Finally, they developed software that allows for computer-aided quantitative content analysis in non-English languages including, for example, Russian and Chinese.